roelmagdaleno/markdown-to-notion-blocks/README.md

 composer require roelmagdaleno/markdown-to-notion-blocks
 ```

-## Considerations
+## Size Limits

-### 100 Blocks Maximum
+### Maximum Blocks

-Notion API only accepts a maximum of 100 blocks per request.
+The Notion API only accepts a maximum of 100 blocks per request.
 So, this package will always return an array, in chunks, of 100 blocks.

 You'll have to send each chunk to the Notion API separately.

+### Text Content

+The Notion API only accepts a maximum of 2000 characters per text content.
+If the text content is more than 2000 characters, it will be split into multiple rich text objects.

+### Rich Text

+The Notion API only accepts a maximum of 100 rich text objects per block.
+If the rich text objects are more than 100, it will be split into multiple blocks.

 ## Usage